orange-cloudfoundry/osb-cmdb/README.md

 05    │       ├── mysql-service-instance-guid1
 06    │       └── mysql-service-key-guid1
 07    ├── osb-cmdb-brokered-services-org-client-0
-08    └── osb-cmdb-smoke-test-brokered-services-org-client-0
+08        ├── default
-09        └── default
+09        └── smoke-tests
 10            ├── mysql-service-instance-1
 11            └── mysql-service-binding-1
 ```

 * 03, 04 are dynamically created by osb-cmdb
-* 10 is a service instance request made with `cf create-service instance mysql-cmdb 10mb myinstance` by a CF OSB client
+* 10 is a service instance request made with `cf create-service instance mysql-cmdb 10mb myinstance` by smoke tests
     * 05 is the associated backend service in the cmdb
-* 11 is a service instance request made with `cf bind-service myapp myinstance` by a CF OSB client
+* 11 is a service instance request made with `cf bind-service myapp myinstance` by smoke tests
     * 06 is the associated service key in the cmdb